-Training has been provided to all the Cook-cum-Helpers on safety & hygiene by the resource personnel's from other departments like Fire Service Deptt., Health Deptt., Physiology Deptt. of Tripura University etc. During the training of Cook-cum-Helpers, it has been acquired them how and why to maintain the safety and clean & hygiene in the Kitchen.
-Moreover, as per 100 days action Plan of the State Government, block wise workshop on hygiene & sanitation have also conducted from 14/05/2018 to 30/05/2018 throughout the State.
+Training has been provided to all the Cook-cum-Helpers on safety & hygiene by the resource personnel from other departments like Fire Service Deptt., Health Deptt., Physiology Deptt. of Tripura University etc. During the training of Cook-cum-Helpers, it has been acquired them how and why to maintain the safety and clean & hygiene in the Kitchen.
+Moreover, as per 100 days action Plan of the State Government, block wise workshop on hygiene & sanitation have also conducted throughout the State.
 All the HMs and MDM assigned teachers have been participated in the workshop.
-LPG has also been introduced in 1711 school units out of 6529.